PassiveFr/Portfolio/README.md

 # Simple Portfolio

-Welcome to the **Project Name** repository!
-This project does [brief description of what the project does].
+Welcome to the **Simple Portfolio** repository!
 Follow the steps below to get it up and running on your local machine.

 ## Getting Started